 Answers to Frequently Asked Questions

-Many Delaware residents have heard of the Lemon Law, but few truly understand how it serves to protect their consumer rights.
+Many residents have heard of the Lemon Law in Delaware, but few truly understand how it serves to protect their consumer rights.
 That's why we've put together this FAQ detailing the most common questions we're asked about the DE Lemon Law on the 1-800-LEMON-LAW Hotline.

 - How does the Delaware Lemon Law work?